danielmroczka/auto-tethering/README.md

 - [x] checks permanently if your internet connection is active and reconnect if it has been lost
 - [x] option to disable when roaming
 - [x] change notifications
+- [x] android widget
+- [x] notification status informs about current working mode and enables buttons to change it

 Features still under development:
 - [x] tethering activation on Bluetooth connection (possibility to configure up to 3 devices)